sagemath/trac_to_gh/Issue 1477.md

 # Issue 1477: notebook -- make it unicode aware

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1477

 Original creator: was